Bricktech2000/Notes/notes/public speaking.md

 > **see** [[writing a report]]
 >
 > - start with an empowerment promise. explain why people are listening to you
-> - when using slides, mention the title verbally instead of cluttering the slides with it
+> - when using slides, mention the title [[verbal]]ly instead of cluttering the slides with it
 > - use linking words when jumping from one idea to the next
 > - introduce and wrap up each point with an introduction and a conclusion